 Whatever it is, anything that takes you out of your comfort zone will be vastly more rewarding than something you already know how to do.

 About Dillon DuBois: Dillon is a travel-hungry outdoor enthusiast originally from Encinitas, California.
 He’s been to 26 countries, traveled around the world on a boat, lived in a tent in the woods for 6 months, and currently lives in Medellin, Columbia.
-Dillon is a regular contributor to AllTheRooms, the world’s only complete accommodation search engine, combining hotels with vacation rentals, secret deals, and all other types of accommodations.
+Dillon is a regular contributor to AllTheRooms, the world’s first vacation rental search engine, combining hotels with vacation rentals, secret deals, and all other types of accommodations.
 Besides writing, Dillon can be found playing soccer, drumming, cooking, and doing his best impression of a salsa dance.